arvimal/Python-Back-to-basics/README.md

 #### 1.1.
 Everything in Python is an object.

-Anything that is created by Python, is an instance of an inbuilt type.
-The newly created variable is actually just a reference to an object (a blob with some metadata) in the current namespace.
+Anything that is created by Python, is an instance of a inbuilt type.

+The newly created variable is a reference in the current namespace, to an object (a blob with some metadata) in memory.

+Hence if a new variable is created, for example `v = 1`, the following happens:

+1. The Python interpreter finds the appropriate in-built data type that can represent the data input. ie.. int(), float(), a function, class() etc..
+2. An instance of the appropriate type class is spawned in memory, which has a specific ID, and is assigned the value.
+3. The instance inherits the attributes of the type class.
+4. A pointer is created in the current namespace with the name `v`, that points to the instance in memory.

-Hence if a new variable is created, for example `v = 1`, `v` is a reference to the object created by inheriting from the builtin `int` type.
+Thus, when creating a variable `v = 1`, `v` is a reference to the object in memory created by inheriting from the builtin `int` type.

 #### 1.2.
 Every object has:

 1. A single type (ie.. every object is an instance of an inbuilt type (class) like int, float etc.. (which is a class)
 1. A single value
 1. Attributes (The object is an instance of a class (either builtin or not), and it inherits some attributes
 1. One or more base classes (The object is an instance of a builtin class, hence it inherits from it as well)
 1. A single unique ID (Since an object is an instance of a class, it is a running copy in memory and has an id)